corefan/xenko-docs/en/manual/graphics/textures/skyboxes-and-backgrounds.md

 |----------------|-------------
 | ![Panorama texture](media/MyPanorama.jpg)  | ![Panorama in game](media/panorama-in-game.jpg)
 *Image courtesy of [Texturify](http://texturify.com)*

+>[!Note]
+>Remember that [post effects](../post-effects/index.md) affect the appearance of your skybox.
+If it doesn't look how you expect, try changing your post effect settings.

 ## Add a cubemap or 360° panoramic texture to the project